 - Member Services - Providing a Robust Menu of Member Resources, Including Dedicated Sports Councils to Address Specific Challenges

 For more information on any SFIA Products and Services, click on the drop down navigation bars above.
-Information about SFIA membership is available from Jonathan Michaels.
+Information about SFIA membership is available from John Peters.

 SFIA is the premier trade association for:

 - More than 1,000 sporting goods & fitness brands, manufacturers, retailers and marketers in the industry;

 - Representing over 3,000 business locations, plants and distribution centers;

 - Generating $150 billion in domestic revenue wholesale sales

 1906: SGMA was founded in New York by six sporting goods manufacturers

 1931: SGMA began developing sports specialty organizations by co-founding the National Golf Foundation.
 Other SGMA-founded organizations include The Athletic Institute, Tennis Industry Association, World Federation of the Sporting Goods Industry and PE4life